shubham170102/sora-2-video-app/README.md

 - `"8"` seconds - Standard length
 - `"12"` seconds - Extended content

-### Content Restrictions
+### Important: Content Restrictions

-- Content must be suitable for audiences under 18
+The API enforces strict content policies.
+Videos will fail if they contain:
+- **Copyrighted characters** (Spider-Man, Batman, Mickey Mouse, etc.)
+- **Real people or celebrities**
-- No copyrighted characters or music
+- **Trademarked logos or brands**
-- No real people or public figures
+- **Inappropriate or adult content**
-- No faces in input reference images
+- **Faces in input reference images**

+**Working Around Restrictions:**
+Instead of using copyrighted names, use generic descriptions:
+- Instead of "Spider-Man swinging" use "A masked hero in red and blue suit swinging between buildings"
+- Instead of "Batman on rooftop" use "A dark vigilante figure on gothic architecture at night"
+- Focus on describing visual elements rather than naming specific IP

 ## Usage Examples